Firearm-related injuries drop during NRA conventions

 Dr. Anupam Jena of Harvard Medical School and Andrew Olenski of Columbia University compared firearm injuries during the conventions each year from 2007 through 2015 with injury rates three weeks before and three weeks after each event.

-Nationally, there was a 20 percent reduction in firearm injuries during the convention.
+Nationally, there was a 20% reduction in firearm injuries during the convention.

 In contrast, gun-related crime did not decrease during the conventions.